 In respect of preference share, the Company may declare a discretionary annual preference dividend equal to any revenues earned from the sale, licensing or other exploitation of the Company's Original IP.
 Upon any return of capital, at the discretion of the directors, shareholders of preference shares have the right to be paid an amount equal to the market value of the Original IP held by the Company.
 Preference shares carry no rights to vote.
-The preference share was issued on 30 April 2015.

 In respect of ordinary shares, the Company may declare an annual dividend (which will be apportioned amongst the ordinary shareholders in proportion to the number of ordinary shares they hold) equal to the outstanding balance of amounts which the Company has resolved will be distributed to shareholders (after the dividend in respect of the preference shares has been paid).
 Upon any return of capital, shareholders of ordinary shares have the right to receive the remaining balance once any payments due to the preference shareholders have been made.
 Ordinary shares carry the right to vote (with one share carrying one vote) on resolutions of the Company.
-Ordinary shares were issued on 30 April 2015.